 To find out more about earning Self-Directed Learning credits, contact your faculty advisor or the director of Academic Affairs in the Bachelor's Program for Adults and Transfer Students.

-Any student interested in earning credits for an internship should discuss this option with his or her core faculty advisor.
+Any student interested in earning credits for an internship should discuss this option with their core faculty advisor.
 To register your internship, you need to submit an experience learning agreement (ELA).

 To submit an ELA: